 I enjoyed arts and crafts as a child and young adult and experimented with different mediums, but didn’t really find my niche until a friend introduced me to an online community of artists that manipulated screen shots of 3D images created in the virtual world Second Life to look like traditional artwork.
 I was mesmerized and captivated.
 Since then, I have been experimenting with digital art, photo-manipulation, and collage techniques.
 From figure art I moved to abstracts, and began manipulating my photos into abstract works.
 Eventually, I found the courage to start “from scratch,” digitally painting using basic shapes and filters available in digital software.

-Also, I’ve been experimenting with textiles, such as scarves, leggings, and A-line dresses, and these are currently available for a limited time on Redbubble.
+Also, I’ve been experimenting with textiles, such as scarves, leggings, and A-line dresses, and these are currently available along with other print options for a limited time on Redbubble.